temporalio/documentation/blog/why-i-joined-temporal-charles-zedlewski.md

 In a similar way, **Temporal is using open source and distributed systems to make reliability a ubiquitous commodity at any scale**, and this will have an even more substantial impact than commoditizing scale.
 Lowering the human and technical cost of reliability and reparability by orders of magnitude means we will come to expect these characteristics more often and in more places.
-Reliability as a commodity will give engineers freedom to take risks, as they can now move fast and not break things.
+Reliability as a commodity will give engineers freedom to take risks, because they can now move fast and not break things.
 Engineers building more reliable and repairable software faster will lead to a more automated and productive world.

 The software industry has grown by orders of magnitude since when I first graduated college, giving rise to many new software platforms, commonly segmented and specialized for one niche or another.